My Must-Have At Home Gym Equipment

 An exercise mat can also provide cushioning if you are using weights indoors.
 When you aren’t using it, the mat can be rolled up and stored out of the way.

 Look for a mat with a strap for ease in carrying and storage.
 Something else to consider is easy cleaning — you should clean your mat once a week, so make sure it can easily be wiped down.

-This piece of exercise equipment is SUCH a worthwhile investment, in my opinion.
+Having a bench at home is SUCH a worthwhile investment, in my opinion.

 However, having a bench is also great for exercises other than your typical step up You can use it for arm and ab exercises too, which makes it super versatile.

 Dumbbells are a piece of equipment that you can use with almost any exercise.
 They are a great investment because they don’t take up a lot of room and can help add more intensity to your resistance workouts.

 My advice would be to buy 2-3 sets of varying weights so that you can use them for a variety of exercises.

 If you are on a budget, don't pick a set that feels super comfortable to use and hold.
 Instead, choose ones that are a little heavier, to help challenge yourself and increase your strength.
 After all, you are only going to get stronger as you progress.

 I always get tons of questions about how women can complete their cardio at home if they don’t have a treadmill or don’t want to walk outside.